-During 2011, we began implementing EHR applications at certain of our acute care hospitals and will continue to do so, on a hospital-by-hospital basis, until completion which is scheduled to occur by the end of June, 2013.
-As of March 31, 2013, EHR applications have been implemented at eighteen of our acute care hospitals.
-Our acute care hospitals will be eligible for Medicare and Medicaid EHR incentive payments upon implementation of the EHR application, assuming they meet the "meaningful use" criteria.
-As of March 31, 2013, thirteen hospitals met the "meaningful use" criteria.
+During 2011, we began implementing EHR applications at certain of our acute care hospitals and continued to do so, on a hospital-by-hospital basis, until completion which occurred at the end of June, 2013.
+Our acute care hospitals are eligible for Medicare and Medicaid EHR incentive payments upon implementation of the EHR application, assuming they meet the "meaningful use" criteria.
+As of June 30, 2013, fifteen of our acute care hospitals met the "meaningful use" criteria and we expect the remainder to do so by the end of 2013.